 As mentioned on p.
 14, O'Toole's advice that drama may usefully be viewed as a playful activity, allows for the engagement in ideas without the pressure of direct connection to any great impact on the surroundings.
 Turner (1986, p.
 168) expands on this: "Play can be everywhere and nowhere, imitate anything, yet be identified with nothing".
 He adds, "there is no sanctity in play; it is irreverent and is protected in the world of power struggles by its apparent irrelevance and clown's garb" (ibid. p.
 170).
 Play may thus be regarded as an activity that is not to be taken seriously, and when linked with humour, another aspect of communication that does not ask to be gravely regarded, a distance is created among participants and observers, between the real world and a world of fanciful ideas and actions.
+Playfulness and humour are to be found in comedy performances in drama, and their success may be judged by smiles and laughter from the audience.
 In viewing a comedy, Mast (1973, p.
 15) refers to the audience's roles as "detached, laughing observers" with the maintaining of an "essential comic distance" which separates the audience from the need for empathy.
 He explains that "this detachment allows our intellect to roam over comedy's events and characters, enabling us to make connections, see parallels, become aware of ironies, perceive contradictions, consequences, causes and effects".
 He notes the similarity of this detachment to the alienation theories of the playwright Bertold Brecht, stating that "Brecht's theory of 'Epic Theatre' is essentially a comic theory", adding that "many so-called Brechtian films ... are much less 'Brechtian' than [Charlie] Chaplin's comedies" (ibid.).
 Mast (ibid. p.
-19) describes the paradox of light-hearted humour and serious intellectual content in the one comedy event as difficult to accept "unless I postulate (as many theorists have) that laughter is itself a physical-emotional response produced by intellectual recognition.
+19) describes the paradox of light-hearted humour and serious intellectual content in the one comedy event as difficult to accept "unless I postulate (as many theorists have) that laughter is itself a physicalemotional response produced by intellectual recognition.
 The intellectual basis of comedy's emotional effect (laughter) is precisely what gives it its power as an intellectual tool".
 Fo (in Farrell, 2001, p.
 257) adds: "Laughter denotes a critical awareness; it signifies imagination, intelligence and a rejection of all fanaticism".
 Rame (ibid. p.
 199) uses the same "pitiless exposure of a society by means of laughter" in her writing and performance, stating that "I have always wanted to make people laugh while thinking, and to make them think while laughing".